buzzqw/TUS/OBSS/OBSSv2-eng.md

 He has the appearance of a small man, with extravagant and refined clothes and a wary and cheerful expression.
 He always protects himself at any cost, showing the world exactly what the world wants to see.
 He carefully controls the reality around him, and even if it is always easier to see him with a chalice in hand, if one is not deceived by appearances, one will notice how his eyes never lose sight of danger, of the problem.
 He is careful, does not trust anything or anyone.
 He has made his flaws his strengths.

+Behind his cheerfulness, Nihar hides envy of those who gain glory without effort and greed for every object or opportunity that might protect him.
+He can be cruel when cornered, but his courage and compassion sometimes drive him to perform a heroic act he had not planned.

 - **Symbol**: A dagger placed next to a wine chalice
 - **Ability Score**: Intelligence
-- **Traits**: Curious, Brave, Compassionate, Vain, Envious, Greedy, Cruel
+- **Traits**: Curious, Courageous, Compassionate, Vain, Envious, Greedy, Cruel
 - **Manifestation**: the sound of a toast or the uncorking of a bottle
 - **Sum of Traits in common at 5 points**: You can turn water into wine.
 One liter per day.
 Cost 2 Actions.
 2 times per day.
 - **Sum of Traits in common at 10 points**: An Immediate Action, you get a bonus of +2d6 to a Proficiency check in that round.
 3 times per day.